Ury House: Prehistory

-Bronze Age cists have been found at the site of the Ury House.
+Bronze Age cist graves have been found at the site of the Ury House.
 Roman legions marched from Raedykes to Normandykes Roman Camp nearby as they used higher ground evading the bogs of Red Moss and low-lying mosses associated with the Burn of Muchalls.
 That march used the Elsick Mounth, one of the ancient trackways crossing the Mounth of the Grampian Mountains, lying west of Netherley.

 History

 Originally the estate belonged to the Frasers, then the Hays starting in 1413, but eventually became the property of the Earl Marischal.

-Colonel David Barclay purchased Urie in a lengthy process in the late 1660s and his descendants owned it through 1854 when the estate was purchased by the Baird family.(source Clan Barclay and newspaper archives Stonehaven).
+Colonel David Barclay purchased Urie in a lengthy process in the late 1660s, and his descendants owned it through 1854 when the estate was purchased by the Baird family (source Clan Barclay and newspaper archives Stonehaven).
 The second laird was his son, Robert Barclay, the Quaker apologist.
-It descended to Robert Barclay Allardice (1732-1797) and then to his son Captain Robert Barclay Allardice, the celebrated pedestrian.
+It descended to Robert Barclay Allardice (MP) (1732-1797) and then to his son Captain Robert Barclay Allardice, known as “the celebrated pedestrian”.

 Over the years Ury has been rebuilt three times.

 In early times the property was known as Urie.
-In the 17th century, Ury was established as the North-East Scotland headquarters of the Quaker organisation by David Barclay.
+In the 17th century, Ury was established as the north-east Scotland headquarters of the Quaker organisation by David Barclay.